 - Financial problems

 For partners of OHSU postdoctoral fellows and students

-The Joseph B. Trainer Health & Wellness Center provides counseling services that can help preserve and enhance your emotional and behavioral health.
+The Student Health and Wellness Center provides counseling services that can help preserve and enhance your emotional and behavioral health.
 Learn more.

 - Individual or couples therapy

 Disclaimer: This list is provided as an information service only.
 It is not an exhaustive list of services or companies and is not an endorsement by OHSU of any company listed.